 local seo

-Use Google Keyword Planner, Ahrefs, or even just Google’s autocomplete to find:
+Use Google Keyword Planner, Ahrefs, or even Google’s autocomplete to find:

 Product titles — Include your primary keyword naturally.
 “Blue Ceramic Pour-Over Coffee Dripper” outperforms “Dripper Set #4” in search.